 Established readers : this is one of many reposted articles you will see in the coming months.
 It is part of the redesign process.
 I hope you agree that all of these articles are worth another look!

-Today, I ran across this article discussing the continuing efforts of Chinese researchers to modernize TCM.
+Today, I ran across an article (no longer available online, unfortunately) discussing the continuing efforts of Chinese researchers to modernize TCM.
 The main point in the article, along with several articles like it, is that Chinese medicine must modernize in order to be viable in the 21st century.
 Certainly not the first time in Chinese medicine’s history that this argument has been made.

 Modernization is supposed to progress on two fronts, according to this class of arguments.